-Annually, the Canon Foundation in Europe grants up to 15 Fellowships to highly qualified European and Japanese researchers.
+Annually, the Canon Foundation in Europe grants up to 15 Fellowships to highly qualified European and Japanese researchers in all fields.
 European nationals should have permanent citizenship in the country.

-The candidates hold a doctorate or at least a Master’s degree.
-They are eligible during the ten-year period following the successful completion of their PhD or MA degree.
-Extensions to the ten-year rule are possible in principle in case of exceptional circumstances which should be explained in the application and supporting documents are required.
+Candidates are required to have obtained at least a Master's degree within the previous ten years.
+Exceptional candidates who obtained their qualification more than ten years prior to application will also be considered.
+Such candidates are required to provide further supporting information in their application.
 The European Fellowship holders pursue a period of research in Japan whereas the Japanese Fellows do their research at host institutions in Europe.
 The Fellowships are awarded for periods of minimum three months and maximum one year.
 The Fellowships are awarded regardless of discipline and existing employment positions.

 Canon Fellows from Europe are free to choose their host institutes and hosts in Japan.
 The same freedom is given to Japanese Canon Fellows coming to Europe.
 Canon Foundation Research Fellowships may be applied for when an agreement on co-operation and on a research plan has been reached between the guest researcher and the proposed host institution.